erSubhashThapa/100daysofcode/r2-log.md

 ### 5/5/19

 - ## Recipe Calculator
   Today we're moving the type ahead output from the console to the UI.
+This type ahead feature suggests foods to search form a list of saved foods in a json file.

   ## Custom Type Ahead UX